 To eliminate Save virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-The key to computer safety is caution and, therefore, paying attention when browsing the Internet, as well as downloading/installing/updating software is a must.
-You should always think twice before opening email attachments.
+The key to computer safety is caution.
+Therefore, pay attention when browsing the Internet and downloading/installing/updating software.
+Think twice before opening email attachments.
 Files/links received from suspicious/unrecognizable email addresses should not be opened.
-Same goes for attachments that are irrelevant and do not concern you.
-Download programs only from official sources, using direct download links.
-Third party downloaders/installers usually include rogue apps and, therefore, such tools shouldn't be used.
-Keep installed applications/operating system up-to-date.
-Yet this should be achieved only through implemented functions or tools provided by the official developer.
-Never attempt to crack any installed applications, since software piracy is considered a cyber crime and, if that wasn't enough, the risk of infections is extremely high.
-On top of all that, be sure to have a reputable anti-virus/anti-spyware suite installed and running.
-Such programs detect and remove most of infections before they harm the system.
+The same applies to attachments that are irrelevant or do not concern you.
+Download programs from official sources only, using direct download links.
+Third party downloaders/installers usually include rogue apps and, therefore, these tools should not be used.
+Keep installed applications and operating systems up-to-date, however, use implemented functions or tools provided by the official developer only.
+Never attempt to crack installed applications, since software piracy is a cyber crime and the risk of infections is extremely high.
+Have a reputable anti-virus/anti-spyware suite installed and running.
+These programs detect and remove infections before they can harm the system.
 If your computer is already infected with Save, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All FILES ENCRYPTED "RSA1024"

 All YOUR FILES HAVE BEEN ENCRYPTED!!!
 IF YOU WANT TO RESTORE THEM, WRITE US TO THE E-MAIL email@example.com

 IN THE LETTER WRITE YOUR ID, YOUR ID 1E857D00